cs50puyo/check50a/README.md

 Copy the exercises provided by the students in the root directory of the project.

 ### Exercises that don't use the random module
+#### Exercises that require input from user
-Depending on the _assignment_ and _exercise_ you want to check, you can run the following command:
+When the exercise requires input from the user, depending on the _assignment_ and _exercise_ you want to check, you can run the following command:
 ```
 $ python check50ap.py assignment exercise_XX.py
 ```